katarinakovacova/katarinakovacova/README.md

 - 👋 Hi, I’m @katarinakovacova
 - 👀 I’m interested in Java software development
-- 🌱 I’m currently learning Kotlin and Cloud
+- 🌱 I’m currently learning Kotlin and Cloud engineering
 - 💞️ I’m looking to collaborate on Java and Kotlin apps
-- 📫 How to reach me katarinakovacova100@gmail.com
+- 📫 How to reach me katarinakovacova100@gmail.com and phelela.com

 <!---
 katarinakovacova/katarinakovacova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.